 Could I have come up with such a vast list of habits or explained and illustrated them so well?
 Maybe, maybe not.
 But do I know, recognise and consider all of them in my own successful complaints?
 Yes I most certainly do so if complaining is indeed an art form, just call me Claude!

-101 Habits of an Effective Complainer by Helen Dewdney is out now and you can WIN your own personalise signed copy!
+The giveaway of 101 Habits of an Effective Complainer by Helen Dewdney is out now and you can WIN your own personalise signed copy!
 Giveaway ends on Friday 31st January.
 Terms and conditions apply.

 Lots more tips on how to complain simply but effectively are also covered in this blog post.